darchr/gem5/README-DM.md

 ```sh
 bin/sst --add-lib-path=./ sst/arm_composable_memory.py
 ```
-If there are more than one gem5 system to simulate, then use this command;
+If there are more than one gem5 system to simulate, then use the command below.
+The number after -np should be number of gem5 nodes plus 1.
 ```sh
 mpirun -np 3 -- bin/sst --add-lib-path=./ sst/arm_composable_memory.py
 ```